 They are the fifth largest bank in Thailand and have a wide network of branches throughout the country.

 Open Your Bank Account

 Once you’ve selected a bank that fits your needs, take a deep breath, muster the courage, and go open one.
 Really, it’s not as scary as you think.
 You’ve already moved to a foreign country, a task most people will never be brave enough to do.
 Comparatively, opening a bank account in Thailand should be easy.

 And besides, your Thai bank account is a big part of your everyday life and financial planning.
 Having one provides a reliable way of accessing funds and transferring money around.
 Things like shopping, paying bills, and receiving money become fast and easy.
 So what are you waiting for?
 Go out there, open an account, and you’ll soon have more time on your hands to enjoy this beautiful country.

-Can I open a bank account with a tourist visa?
+Can I open a bank account on a tourist visa?

 Can I send money to my Thai bank account from abroad?